 Please read the guidelines above carefully before contacting BHR.

-If you have further questions, you are welcome to contact the editor directly.
+If you have further questions, you are welcome to contact the editor of each issue directly.